kope-kope/StormGdocs/api.md

 ***
 *PUT* `/partners/investors/:investorId/kyc`

-Upload investors' KYC documents with this API.
+Upload investors' KYC documents with this endpoint.
 The file size limit per upload is set to 10MB.
 If successful, the status of the investor is updated to `pending_kyc_approval`.

 ### Headers
 | Field           | Data type | Description                         |